kiprasmel/CodeshiftCommunity/community/@pipedrive__convention-ui-react/README.md

 ```sh
 ./run.js flow cui5 ../path/to/project/src/
 ```

-Optionally, explore the [run.js script](https://github.com/pipedrive/CodeshiftCommunity/blob/fork/run.js) to see how it works.

-TL;DR:

 -   `flow` is the parser; you'll ~~always~~ use this one, at least for cui v5.
     - see also [Troubleshooting](#troubleshooting), specifically [1. potential issues with the `flow` parser](#1-potential-issues-with-the-flow-parser).